"In Conversation With...Louise English"

 Louise has also appeared in numerous plays including

-Gaslight, Private Lives, An Ideal Husband
+Gaslight, Private Lives,

 and Don't Dress For Dinner.